corydonbaylor/graph-recommendation/README.md

 order by count desc
 ```

-Here, you write the query in the same way you might on a whiteboard.
-The logic is defined by nodes and their relationships to one another, making development a breeze.
+Here, you express the query naturally, focusing on nodes and their relationships, which makes development a breeze.

 **Let's compare that to SQL:**